 There are free themes through WordPress you can use too.
 The one I’m currently using is completely free.
 I modify it through the editor and it has a bunch of easy to use editing settings.
 Just go to “Appearance” when you are logged into your WordPress site and click on “Themes,” then activate whichever one you are interested in testing out.
 You can choose a bunch at ones and try them out one by one very easily.

 There you have it!
+I hope my post has taught you how to start a blog.
 I will be updating this post quite often, so stay tuned for new updates!
 Good luck and let me know if you have any questions at all!